orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

 # Pattern: Batch process the CustomElement polyfill
 The CustomElement polyfill relies on some costly functionality.
-1. The CustomElement polyfill observes all mutations in the DOM while it is being loaded in order to identify new custom tags added during loading.
+1. The CustomElement polyfill observes all mutations in the DOM while the DOM is being loaded in order to identify new custom tags.
 2. Whenever `customElements.define` is called, the CustomElement polyfill will traverse the entire document to try to find DOM-nodes that fit the new custom element definition.

 Sometimes, you must pay this cost.
 And therefore, this behavior is there by default.
-But, often you know that several `customElements.define` calls and/or parsing bigger pieces of the DOM can be grouped together *before* the customElements polyfill traverses and updates the DOM.
+But, often you know that several `customElements.define` calls and/or parsing bigger pieces of the DOM can be completed together *before* the customElements polyfill traverses and updates the DOM.
-To achieve this the customElements polyfill need to be put on hold (paused) while several customElements dependent functions are run, and then restarted when the process is complete.
+To achieve this the customElements polyfill need to be paused while several customElements dependent functions run, and then restarted when these functions finish.
 This *batch processes* customElements reactions.

 ## Implementation: Adding a pause-button to the CustomElements polyfill?